-FIPS, or Federal Information Processing Standards, is a requirement for all encryption products used by U.S. government workers and government contractors.
+FIPS (Federal Information Processing Standards) is a requirement for all encryption products used by U.S. government workers and government contractors.
 FIPS validations are given by the National Institute of Standards and Technologies (NIST).

-As of March 2017, the DataLocker DL2 (Formally DataLocker Enterprise) and the H350 is the only external hard drive in the market that has a FIPS 140-2 validation which covers the entire storage device.
+As of March 2017, the DataLocker DL2 (Formally DataLocker Enterprise) and the H350 are the only external hard drives in the market that have a FIPS 140-2 validation, which covers the entire storage device.
 All other commercially available encrypted external hard drives utilize FIPS 140-2 validated cryptographic modules which are used within the storage.
 This is commonly referred to as "FIPS Validated Crypto" or "FIPS Inside".

 DataLocker DL2 (Formally DataLocker Enterprise):